DeveloperMalay/DeveloperMalay/README.md

 <!--   ## About Me 👩‍💼 -->

  # 💫 About Me:
-💻 I'm a Mobile App Developer<br>🤖 I'm currently learning native app Development like Kotlin for Android and Swift for IOS
+💻 I'm a Mobile App Developer<br>🤖 I'm currently learning native app Development like Kotlin and jetpack compose for Android

 ## 🌐 Socials: